 Our main activity is our monthly meeting, held between August and June, that features one or more presentations on Perth and area history.
 See our Events Page for details.

 Additionally, the Society, and also individually our Executive, assist with other history-related community events, in Perth and area, such as the Perth Regional Heritage Fair, and other history and genealogical societies.
 In 2009, the Society was an initiator and co-organizer of the celebrations for the Tay Canal's 175th Anniversary, and in 2016 delivered many events recognising the area's 200th Anniversary.

 The Society also informally monitors activities and developments that could impact the maintenance of the area history and heritage.
 For example, the Society recently submitted recommendations to the Ontario Realty Corporation regarding means of providing recognition of an important archaeological site in Perth.

-Chairperson – John Fowler
+Chairperson – Ellen Dean

-Hon.
-Chair – Gus Quattrocchi
+Honourary Chair (In Memoriam) – Gus Quattrocchi

 We welcome your questions and comments, feel free to email or write to us.

 Please note: we regret that we are unable to provide a full historical research enquiry service, however, we will try to point you to a suitable source.